-[8], where nodes make autonomous decisions without any centralized control.
-Initially a node decides to be a CH with a probability 'p' and broadcasts its decision.
-Each non-CH node determines its cluster by choosing the CH that can be reached using the least communication energy.
-The role of being a CH is rotated periodically among the nodes of the cluster in order to balance the load.
-The rotation is performed by getting each node to choose a random number 'T' between 0 and 1.
+Since the decision to change the CH is probabilistic, there is a good chance that a node with very low energy gets selected as a CH.
+When this node dies, the whole cell becomes dysfunctional.
 Also, the CH is assumed to have a long communication range so that the data can reach the BS from the CH directly.
 This is not always a realistic assumption since the CHs are regular sensors and the BS is often not directly reachable to all nodes due to signal propagation problems.
 This algorithm also forms one-hop intra-cluster and inter-cluster topology where each node can transmit directly to the CH and thereafter to the BS.
 Consequently, it is not applicable to large scale networks.

 Two-Level LEACH (TL-LEACH): A new version of LEACH called TL-LEACH, the CH collects data from other cluster members as in original LEACH, but rather than transferring data to the BS directly, it uses one of the CH that lies between the CH and the BS as a relay station.
 It has two levels of cluster heads (primary CH and secondary CH).
 The primary CH in each cluster communicates with the secondary CH, and the corresponding secondary CH communicates with the nodes in their subcluster.
 Data fusion can be performed as in LEACH.
 Additionally, communication within a cluster is scheduled using TDMA time-slots.
-The organization of a round will consist of first selecting the primary and secondary CHs using the same mechanism as in LEACH, with the probability of being elevated to a primary CH less than that of a secondary node.
+The organization of a round will consist of first selecting the primary and secondary CHs using the same mechanism as in LEACH, with the probability of being elevated to a primary CH than that of a secondary less node.
 Communication of data from source node to sink is done in two steps: secondary nodes collect data from nodes in their respective clusters.
 Data fusion can be performed at this level.
 Primary nodes collect data from their respective secondary clusters.
 Data-fusion can also be implemented at the primary CH level.
 The two-level structure of this algorithm reduces the number of nodes that need to transmit to the BS, thereby effectively reducing the total energy usage.